spiceai/docs/spiceaidocs/docs/reference/spicepod/datasets.md

 ## `columns[*].embeddings[*].row_id`

 Optional.
-For datasets without a primary key, explicitly specify column(s) that uniquely identify a row.
+For datasets without a primary key, used to explicitly specify column(s) that uniquely identify a row.

+Specifying a `row_id` enables unique identifier lookups for datasets from external systems that may not have a primary key.

 ## `columns[*].embeddings[*].chunking`